JoelPendleton/CNT-EDSR-Simulation/README.md

 ### Visualisation

-Suppose the above simulation produces an evolution file titled *20220309-135220.json*.
+Suppose the above simulation produces an evolution file titled *20220309-135220.json* (example found in this repository).
 The following command will allow you to visualise the output of this evolution.

 ```python
 system.visualise("20220309-135220")